The Common Program of the People's Republic of China 1949-1954

 In 100 million old rubbles

 The PLA is in constant need of SU equipment during the Korean War, Mao Zedong begs on a regular base for new military specialists, guns, anti-aircraft guns, vehicles, and bicycles.
-On June 4, 1953, the SU and the People's Republic of China close several important deals, in which the SU will assist in the construction of China’s defense industry.
+On June 4, 1953, the SU and the People's Republic of China closed several important deals, in which the SU will assist in the construction of China’s defense industry.
 This includes the production of modern weaponry for land forces, air forces, and navy, the modernization of shipyards, and the construction of factories to build airplanes.
 China in return will deliver raw materials such as tungsten, copper, and rubber to the SU.

 In December 1953, the PLA convened a meeting on the experience of the Korean War.
-Peng Dehuai remarks “the war to resist US aggression and aid Korea was an important challenge to our army . . . its importance lies in the fact that we must raise the military art of our armed forces to a new level” Deng Hua concludes “that although nature of war and the army's political quality will still play a decisive role in modern warfare, [our army's] sources of military materiel and technological conditions will be indispensable factors.”
+Peng Dehuai remarked “the war to resist US aggression and aid Korea was an important challenge to our army . . . its importance lies in the fact that we must raise the military art of our armed forces to a new level” Deng Hua concluded “that although nature of war and the army's political quality will still play a decisive role in modern warfare, [our army's] sources of military materiel and technological conditions will be indispensable factors.”
 The lessons drawn from the Korean War encompassed a transition from solitary infantry operations to collaborative joint operations involving multiple services and branches.
 This evolution extended from ground-based maneuvers to encompass three-dimensional operations spanning land, air, and sea.
 Moreover, the shift was observed from mobile warfare to a combination of mobile and positional warfare tactics.
 Furthermore, there was a shift from exclusively front-line operations to comprehensive operations encompassing both the front lines and rear areas, among other developments.
 The conflict underscored the devastating impact of modern warfare, particularly for the militarily weaker side.
 Although precise Chinese casualty figures remain estimations, it is believed that approximately ten Chinese soldiers were lost for every American soldier, with similar numbers wounded on both sides.
 Additionally, the PLA recognized that logistical and supply challenges imposed limitations on the scale and duration of offensive operations it could undertake.
 Given the predominantly foot-based mobility of Chinese forces, lacking mechanization, any battlefield breakthroughs were difficult to fully exploit.

 In 1949, the PLA started with the construction of its own air force (PLAAF) and navy (PLAN).
 The base for both of these organizations is the legacy of the PLA.
 Commander Liu Yalou wrote in 1951 "The PLAAF must oppose two erroneous tendencies.
 The first tendency is to believe the PLAAF is a new service that can disregard the legacy of the Army.
 The second tendency is to be complacent with just some of the Army’s experience.
 Both of these tendencies are wrong and will impede development.”… “the Air Force will be developed on the basis of the Army."